-Additionally, in the case of Certificate-Based Authentication Framework: each entity is configured with the Certificate Name and Root of Trust that the entity will use to verify the other entity.
+Additionally,

-- Association Security Handshake: Identification, authentication and security context establishment between the entities. - MAF Handshake: When a MAF-based Security Association Establishment Framework is used, entity A and the MAF perform mutual authentication and generate a M2M Secure Connection Key (Kc) which is then used in the Security Handshake for mutual authentication between entity A and entity B. This is not applicable to Certificate-based or Provisioned Symmetric Key-based Security Association Establishment Frameworks.
+- in the case of Certificate-Based Authentication Framework: each entity is configured with the certificate information that the entity will use to verify the other entity.
+The necessary certificate information is dependent on the flavour of the certificates, with details provided in clause 8.1.2.4 "Information Needed for Certificate Authentication of another Entity". - In the case of MAF-Based Authentication Framework: The MAF is provided with the identity of Entity B for which the MAF is authorized to facilitate establishing a security association with Entity A. - Association Security Handshake: Identification, authentication and security context establishment between the entities. - MAF Handshake: When a MAF-based Security Association Establishment Framework is used, entity A and the MAF perform mutual authentication and generate a M2M Secure Connection Key (Kc) which is then used in the Security Handshake for mutual authentication between entity A and entity B. This is not applicable to Certificate-based or Provisioned Symmetric Key-based Security Association Establishment Frameworks.